Itish2003/Cortex_Mentor/docs/architecture.md

     - `chroma_service.py`: Manages all interactions with the local ChromaDB instance, including adding documents and querying for similar insights.
     - `upstash_service.py`: Manages all interactions with the Upstash Vector DB, handling the public MCP Knowledge Base.

-- **`agents/`**: Contains the AI agents that perform the core logic of the application.
+- **`agents/`**: Contains the remaining AI agents that perform core logic.
+This is being progressively refactored into the `pipelines` model.
-    - `level2_synthesis.py`: The Level 2 agent queries both the private and public knowledge stores to synthesize higher-level insights and form expert opinions.
     - `level3_curation/corpus_curator.py`: The Corpus Curator agent is responsible for curating and populating the public MCP Knowledge Base in the background.

-## 7. Current Operational Flow (Pipeline-based L1)
+## 7. Current Operational Flow (Pipeline-based)

-This diagram shows the architecture that has been successfully implemented and tested.
-The Level 1 Comprehension is now handled by a modular Pipeline & Processor model, which processes raw events, persists insights, and triggers the Level 2 Synthesis.
+This diagram shows the current architecture.
+The core logic is handled by a modular Pipeline & Processor model.
+The `Comprehension Pipeline` processes raw events, and the `Synthesis Pipeline` combines insights from the private and public knowledge stores, and includes a gateway to trigger a curation pipeline if the public knowledge is insufficient.

 ```mermaid
 graph TD